VaradM-17/VaradM-17/README.md

 ### 👨‍💻 About Me
 I'm a tech enthusiast and lifelong learner on a mission to master software development.
 Currently, I’m diving into **Java Full Stack development**, focusing on crafting seamless user experiences that leave a lasting impression.
-I'm particularly interested in **Servlet, JSP, and Hibernate** to deepen my backend skills.
+I'm particularly interested in **Spring, SpringBoot and Hibernate** to deepen my backend skills.

 ✨ I thrive on collaboration and enjoy partnering with like-minded individuals to bring innovative web applications and open-source projects to life.
 When I'm not coding, you can find me hiking new trails or exploring the latest tech trends.